arribada/CLS-Argos-Linkit-pylinkit/README.rst

 To scan for beacons:

-pygentracker --scan
+pylinkit --scan

 To read configuration parameters into a file:

-pygentracker --device xx:xx:xx:xx:xx:xx --parmr params.txt
+pylinkit --device xx:xx:xx:xx:xx:xx --parmr params.txt

 To write configuration parameters from a file:

-pygentracker --device xx:xx:xx:xx:xx:xx --parmw params.txt
+pylinkit --device xx:xx:xx:xx:xx:xx --parmw params.txt

 To send pass prediction from a JSON file:

-pygentracker --device xx:xx:xx:xx:xx:xx --paspw paspw.json
+pylinkit --device xx:xx:xx:xx:xx:xx --paspw paspw.json

 To download sensor log data:

-pygentracker --device xx:xx:xx:xx:xx:xx --dump_sensor gpslog.json
+pylinkit --device xx:xx:xx:xx:xx:xx --dump_sensor gpslog.json [--format csv]

 To download system log data:

-pygentracker --device xx:xx:xx:xx:xx:xx --dump_system syslog.json
+pylinkit --device xx:xx:xx:xx:xx:xx --dump_system syslog.json [--format csv]

 To perform a factory reset (will erase stored configuration, paspw, zone and log files):

-pygentracker --device xx:xx:xx:xx:xx:xx --factw
+pylinkit --device xx:xx:xx:xx:xx:xx --factw

 To perform a software reset:

-pygentracker --device xx:xx:xx:xx:xx:xx --rstbw
+pylinkit --device xx:xx:xx:xx:xx:xx --rstbw

 To reset the TX_COUNTER to zero:

-pygentracker --device xx:xx:xx:xx:xx:xx --rstvw
+pylinkit --device xx:xx:xx:xx:xx:xx --rstvw

 To perform a firmware update:

-pygentracker --device xx:xx:xx:xx:xx:xx --fw firmware.img
+pylinkit --device xx:xx:xx:xx:xx:xx --fw firmware.img

-WARNING: the operation is very slow and make take 1.5 hours.
+WARNING: the operation make take 5-6 minutes.
 It is advised not to run this command if the battery is low and to ensure the device is not reset during operation.
 Also note that the firmware update does not take effect until the next reboot of the device upon successful completion of the above command.